Skip to content

 Essential (when available)

-• People: Date of birth, nationality
+• People: Date of birth, place of birth, citizenship or nationality

 • Other identifiers (See specifics in schemata, e.g. innCode, wikidataId)